seL4/docs/Hardware/index.md

 ### Not in the lists below?

-If the platform, architecture, feature that you are after is not listed below, your options are:
+If the platform, architecture, feature that you are after is not listed below, you have several options, listed below.
+It is important to note however that, as explained in the guidelines linked below, new ports or features will require compelling arguments, discussion with the technical community (including through Request-For-Comments), as well as testing requirements and maintenance/expertise commitment, to a degree depending on the nature of the contribution.

-* contact one of the seL4 Foundation [Endorsed Services Providers](https://sel4.systems/Foundation/Services/) to get commercial support to develop such a port or feature;
+* You can check the [roadmap](../projects/roadmap.html) for any planned contributions, from the seL4 Foundation or larger community, such on any new architecture ports, new large formal verifications, or large or fundamental new features;

-* check the [roadmap](../projects/roadmap.html) for any planned contributions, from the seL4 Foundation or larger community, such on any new architecture ports, new large formal verifications, or large or fundamental new features.
+* You can inquire the seL4 community, through one of our [communication channels](https://sel4.systems/contact/) as to whether someone is developing such a port or feature already, or as to the general interest in discussing such such a new port or feature;

-* use one of our [communication channels](https://sel4.systems/contact/) to inquire information, from the seL4 Foundation or the larger community, on implementing such a port or feature;
+* If you are in a position to develop the seL4 port or feature yourself, you should follow our [guidelines for contributing kernel code](../projects/sel4/kernel-contribution.html), which details the implications and expectations;

-* develop the seL4 port or feature yourself, following our [guidelines for contributing kernel code](../projects/sel4/kernel-contribution.html).
+* You can also contact one of the seL4 Foundation [Endorsed Services Providers](https://sel4.systems/Foundation/Services/) to get commercial support or professional advice to develop such a port or feature (with the same implications and expectations as above for any contributions).

 ### Simulating seL4